lnardon/CollectionCreator/README.md

 - Unzip the pack and go to your chrome extensions tab
 - Enable Developer Mode on the page
 - Click on the "Load Unpacked" Button and choose the folder of the extension

+## Usage

+- Click the extension icon to open the popup
+- Click on the desired image to be copied
+- If no error messages were displayed, the image link is now available on your copyboard